-This step by step diy woodworking project is about 8×8 shed plans.
+This step by step diy woodworking project is about free 8×8 shed plans.
 The project features instructions for building a basic 8×8 storage shed that is ideal for any backyard.
 You can use the shed for storing your tools, lawn mower and other small items.
 You can even create a nice loft for even more storage space.
 Work with attention and make adjustments to the design and overall dimensions if you want to get the job done in a professional manner.

 When buying the lumber, you should select the planks with great care, making sure they are straight and without any visible flaws (cracks, knots, twists, decay).
 Investing in cedar or other weather resistant lumber is a good idea, as it will pay off on the long run.
 Use a spirit level to plumb and align the components, before inserting the galvanized screws, otherwise the project won’t have a symmetrical look.
 If you have all the materials and tools required for the project, you could get the job done in about a day.